Planning a DIY Funeral or Memorial Service

 - DIY funeral directors: Some funeral directors are open to helping people plan and execute home funerals.
 For more information on where to find and contact a licensed home funeral director, visit the Home Funeral Alliance directory and search for a home funeral director.
 Don’t forget to specify your location to make your search easier!
 To begin your search, click here.

-- Home funeral professionals: There is a growing community of professionals who are not licensed funeral directors but are able assist families and friends plan, execute, and officiate a DIY funeral or memorial service.
+- Home funeral professionals: There is a growing community of professionals who are not licensed funeral directors but are able to assist families and friends plan, execute, and officiate a DIY funeral or memorial service.
 These specialists are typically called “end-of-life doulas,” or “death doulas.”
 Many are also referred to as “death midwives,” or “home funeral guides.”

 - For more information on what an end-of-life doula is and does, click here.